jmarkowski/keyloggerd/README.md

 This project is a work in progress, and so there are still several things I'd like to do:

+* Allow the keyloggerd to either create a new log file or append to existing
 * Add timestamps
 * Add support for a conf file to configure key sequences
 * Enable intelligent detection of upper/lowercase keys